Marble Hill, Manhattan: Fire safety

-Marble Hill is served by a New York City Fire Department (FDNY) fire station, Engine Co.
-81/Ladder Co.
-46, at 3025 Bailey Avenue.
+Engine Co.
+81 and Ladder Co.
+46 of the New York City Fire Department (FDNY), at 3025 Bailey Avenue, is the primary or "first due" fire station for Marble Hill.

+The Marble Hill Hose Company was organized in 1895 because, at the time, there was no fire station in the neighborhood.
+FDNY horses were unable to climb the neighborhood's steep hills, so the FDNY loaned the company a hose cart; a fire engine was not required because the water pressure in the hydrants were sufficient to propel a stream of water.
+It was the only independent fire company in Manhattan after the FDNY became a paid fire department in 1865.
+The Marble Hill Hose Company remained in service for ten years.

 Education

 Schools

 John F. Kennedy High School was built in the former riverbed on the western side of Marble Hill, and was opened in September 1972.
 Beginning in fall 2002, smaller high schools were established within the campus.
 Due to poor academic performance in the 2000s, as well as a series of violent crimes at the school (including the murder of a student), the New York City Department of Education made a decision in fall 2010 to close the school, phasing out one grade per year until 2014.
 It closed down in 2014, and six smaller, specialty high schools now occupy its campus: four public, two charter.
 Four of these schools were founded in 2002, while the other two were established in 2011 after the decision was made to close John F. Kennedy High School.
 The nearest public elementary school is PS 7 Milton Fein School in Kingsbridge, serving grades K–5.

 Nearby private schools include Horace Mann School, Riverdale Country School, and Ethical Culture Fieldston School.
-Nearby parochial schools are Good Shepherd, in Inwood.
-The nearest parochial school, St. John's, in Kingsbridge was closed in 2020.
+The nearest parochial school is now Good Shepherd, in Inwood.
+The parochial school formerly serving the neighborhood, St. John's, in Kingsbridge was closed in 2020.
 The Marble Hill Nursery School, in the Marble Hill Houses, is privately operated with some funding with the city.

 Library

-The New York Public Library (NYPL) operates the Kingsbridge branch at 3874 Sedgwick Avenue.
+The New York Public Library (NYPL) operates the Kingsbridge branch at 291 West 231st Street, which replaced a building from 1959 located across West 231st Street.

 Transportation

 In 1905–1906, the New York Central and Hudson River Railroad built the Marble Hill station as a replacement for the former Kingsbridge Station used by an affiliate known as the Spuyten Duyvil and Port Morris Railroad.
 The station was relocated from the east side of Broadway to the west side in the late-1970s and is now served by the Metro-North Railroad's Hudson Line, which provides commuter railroad service to Grand Central Terminal in midtown Manhattan, locations in the Bronx, and points north.
 The station is at the bottom of a substantial cliff.
+For the purpose of purchasing Combo Tickets, Metro-North considers Marble Hill to be in the Bronx.